openmotionai/oma-github-actions/development_plan.md

 - ✅ Issue #9 in oma-kineticos responds to `@claude` commands
 - ✅ Planning discussions work without file analysis
 - ✅ No regression in existing PR functionality
-- ✅ Proper error messages for unsupported scenarios
+- ✅ Proper error messages for unsupported scenario

-## Rollback Plan

-If issues arise:
-1. Revert to main branch
-2. Fix in separate feature branch
-3. Test thoroughly before re-merge

-## Next Steps

-1. Implement Phase 1 (workflow triggers)
-2. Test basic issue detection
-3. Implement Phase 2 (core code changes)
-4. Validate with test cases
-5. Document new functionality
-6. Merge to main when stable